Esra Kiraz: Early years

 In fact she was interested in martial arts, but pursued a career as an armwrestler.
 Although in the beginning her mother was against her intention, her father fully supported her.
 Her father accompanied her at trainings, and contributed financially for her participations at international competitions.
 On the way to the championship, they always walked shoulder to shoulder.

 Club career

 Kiraz became Turkish champion in the first official national competition.
 She competed for Üsküdar Belediye Spor, before she joined Haliç Su Sporları ("Golden Horn Water Sports Club").
 During her student time, she competed at the 2013 Turkish Interuniversity Armwrestling Tournament held in Bilecik, and became champion on both arms in the 60 kg category.

 In 2014, she became Turkish champion in Kemer, Antalya, where for the first time a great number of sportspeople participated.
 She was so entitled to take part at the European Championship in Baku, Azerbaijan.
 Kiraz defended her champion title at the 2015 Turkish Championship in Kemer, Antalya.

 In 2018, she again won the Turkish champion title in both arms of the 50 kg category.
-She was selected to the national team again following the Turkish Championship held in Eskişehir between 21–25 March 2022.
+She was selected to the national team again following the Turkish Championship held in Eskişehir between 21 and 25 March 2022.

 She is nicknamed "Çelik Bilek" ("The Steel Wrist").